Doctor Zhivago (film)

 Doctor Zhivago (/ʒɪ'vɑːgoʊ/) is a 1965 epic historical romance film directed by David Lean with a screenplay by Robert Bolt, based on the 1957 novel by Boris Pasternak.
 The story is set in Russia during World War I and the Russian Civil War.
 The film stars Omar Sharif in the title role as Yuri Zhivago, a married physician and poet whose life is altered by the Russian Revolution and subsequent civil war, and Julie Christie as his lover Lara Antipova.
 Geraldine Chaplin, Tom Courtenay, Rod Steiger, Alec Guinness, Ralph Richardson, Siobhán McKenna, and Rita Tushingham play supporting roles.

 Although immensely popular in the West, Pasternak's book was banned in the Soviet Union for decades.
 As the film could not be made there, it was instead filmed mostly in Spain.
 It was an international co-production between Metro-Goldwyn-Mayer and Italian producer Carlo Ponti.

 Contemporary critics were critical of its length at over three hours and claimed that it trivialized history, but acknowledged the intensity of the love story and the film's treatment of human themes.
 At the 38th Academy Awards, Doctor Zhivago was nominated for ten Oscars (including Best Picture) and won five: Best Adapted Screenplay, Original Score, Cinematography, Art Direction, and Costume Design.
 It also won five awards at the 23rd Golden Globe Awards including Best Motion Picture.

 As of 2022, it is the ninth highest-grossing film worldwide after adjusting for inflation.
 In 1998, it was ranked 39th by the American Film Institute on their 100 Years...
 100 Movies list, and by the British Film Institute in 1999 as the 27th greatest British film ever.

 Plot

 Part one

-NKVD Lieutenant General Yevgraf Zhivago searches for the daughter of his half-brother Dr. Yuri Zhivago and Larissa ("Lara") Antipova.
+Lieutenant General Yevgraf Zhivago searches for the daughter of his half-brother Dr. Yuri Zhivago and Larissa "Lara" Antipova.
 Yevgraf believes a young dam worker, Tanya Komarova, may be his niece and explains to her why.

-After his mother's burial, the orphaned child Yuri, owning only an inherited balalaika, was taken by family friends Alexander and Anna Gromeko to Moscow.
+The story flashes back to decades ago.
+At his mother's burial, the orphaned child Yuri, owning only an inherited balalaika, was taken by family friends Alexander and Anna Gromeko to Moscow.
 In 1913, Zhivago, now a doctor and poet, becomes engaged to the Gromekos' daughter Tonya after her schooling in Paris.

 Meanwhile, 17-year-old Lara is seduced by her mother's much older friend/lover, the well-connected Victor Komarovsky.
 Lara's friend, the idealistic Pasha Antipov, who wishes to marry her, is wounded by mounted police at a peaceful demonstration.
 Lara treats Pasha's wound, and hides a gun he picked up.